ArmoredBlood/armoredblood.github.io/_posts/2018-7-21-giant-catan.markdown

 All pieces were designed in the open source vector graphics software Inkscape.

-The tiles are a little over 2ft across each, cut out of 3/4" plywod, with a small 1/8" pocket routed out of the center.
+The tiles are a little over 2ft across each, cut out of 3/4" plywood, with a small 1/8" pocket routed out of the center.
 They were painted with exterior grade paint according to their resource type.
 ![board]({{site.baseurl}}/assets/img/catan/board.jpg)

 The markers are laser cut and engraved cast acrylic about 6" in diameter.
 They correspond to the exact same markers as in the game.